Thunder in Paradise: Filming locations

 The Thunder in Paradise pilot movie was filmed in and around the historic The Don CeSar hotel in St. Pete Beach, Florida, during April 1993.
-When the series was picked up for a full season, the production company then moved to Disney's Hollywood Studios near Orlando, Florida, where the primary filming location became Disney's Grand Floridian Resort & Spa at Walt Disney World.
+When the series was picked up for a full season, the production company then moved to Disney's Hollywood Studios, which prior to 2008 was known as the "Disney-MGM Studios," near Orlando, Florida, where the primary filming location became Disney's Grand Floridian Resort & Spa at Walt Disney World.
 Other filming locations at Walt Disney World included Disney's Old Key West Resort, Disney's Fort Wilderness Resort & Campground, and Epcot, used heavily due to the wide variety of futuristic and international architectural styles available at that theme park.
 The destruction of the school featured in the two-part episode "Deadly Lessons" was an actual controlled demolition of a school building in Central Florida that the production company agreed to perform in exchange for filming rights.
 Stetson University in DeLand, Florida was utilized for an episode.